Linuxbrew/brew/docs/Manpage.md

     which opens the pull request URL in a browser.
 Instead, output it to the command line.

+    If `--quiet` is passed, don't output replacement messages or warn about duplicate pull requests.

     Note that this command cannot be used to transition a formula from a URL-and-sha256 style specification into a tag-and-revision style specification, nor vice versa.
 It must use whichever style specification